ngh227/HealthBuddy/README.md

 # HEALTH BUDDY: HEALTH INFORMATION CHATBOT

-This project is a RAG-based (Retrieval-Augmented Generation) health information chatbot that provides users with reliable medical information, helps locate nearby hospitals, and handles various health-related queries.
+This project is a RAG-based (Retrieval-Augmented Generation) information chatbot that provides users with reliable medical information

 ## Features